-Home » Around Spitsbergen including Kvitoya: Plancius
+Home » M/V Plancius: Around Spitsbergen incl.
+Kvitoya

 South of Nordaustlandet you may land on Isisøya, formerly a Nunatak area surrounded by glaciers – now an island surrounded by the sea.
 You then may pass by Bråswellbreen, part of the largest ice cap in Europe and famed for its meltwater waterfalls.